 Europa League final 2019: How to watch LIVE on TV and online – when is the game?

-Arsenal and Chelsea continue to represent the Premier League in the final four.
+Chelsea and Arsenal have mirrored the success of Champions League finalists Liverpool and Tottenham, meaning for the first time ever, every European cup finalist will be from the same nation.

-The Gunners beat Valencia 3-1 at the Emirates on Thursday night to build a solid lead in the tie.
+Arsenal beat Valencia 7-3 on aggregate following two entertaining victories over the La Liga side.

-Chelsea were held to a 1-1 draw by Frankfurt in Germany but will be pleased to come away with a potential crucial away goal.
+Chelsea were held to a pair of 1-1 draws by Frankfurt but edged into the final through penalties.

-The final is sure to provide plenty of entertainment when it rolls around regardless of the match-up – but when is the showpiece game?
+Fans around the world will be desperate to tune in for the first of two all-English finals – but how can you watch the game?

-RadioTimes.com has rounded up everything we need to know about the Europa League final in 2019.
+RadioTimes.com has rounded up everything you need to know about the 2019 Europa League final.

 When is the Europa League final 2019?